-- 802.11 n-mode - o Auto: Select this option if you have non 802.11n wireless clients (802.11b/g). - o Off: Router will only operate in 802.11n mode only, non 802.11n wireless clients will not be able to connect when this option is selected.
+o Off: The router will operate in 802.11n mode only, non-802.11n wireless clients will not be able to connect when this option is selected.

-When applying the 802.11 mode setting, please keep in mind the following:
+When applying the 802.11 n-mode setting on 2.4GHz, please keep in mind the following:

-• Wireless devices that support 802.11n are backwards compatible and can connect wirelessly at 802.11g or 802.11b.

-- Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode. - Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode.
+- Wireless devices that support 802.11n are backwards compatible and can connect wirelessly at 802.11g or 802.11b. - Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode. - Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode. - Broadcast Network Name (SSID): - Enabled allows wireless devices to search and discover your wireless network name (also called SSID) broadcasted by your router. - Disabled turns off the ability for wireless devices to find your network.

-• Wireless Name (SSID): This acronym stands for Service Set Identifier and is the name of your wireless network.
-It differentiates your wireless network from others around you.
-By default, the router's wireless name is unique to the device. the wireless network name.
-If you choose to change the SSID, change it to a name that you can easily remember.

-- Broadcast Network Name (SSID): - o Enabled allows wireless devices to search and discover your wireless network name (also called SSID) broadcasted by your router. - Disabled turns off the ability for wireless devices to find your network.
 It is still possible for wireless devices to be configured to connect to your wireless network.

-• Frequency (Channel): To manually set the channel on which the router will broadcast, uncheck Auto Channel, then click the drop-down list and select the desired Channel for wireless communication.
-The goal is to select the Channel that is least used by neighboring wireless networks.

-• Channel Bandwidth: Select the channel bandwidth you would like the router to operate in.
-For greater performance, select 40MHz.
+Disabling this setting will disable WPS functionality. - Frequency (Channel): To manually set the channel on which the router will broadcast, click the drop-down list and select the desired Channel for wireless communication.
+The goal is to select the Channel that is least used by neighboring wireless networks. - Channel Bandwidth: Select the appropriate channel width for your wireless network.
+This setting only applies to 802.11n and 802.11ac.
+For greater 802.11n performance in 2.4GHz, select 40MHz (Options: 20MHz or 40MHz).
+For greater 802.11ac performance in 5GHz, select 80MHz (Options: 20MHz, 40MHz, or 80MHz) It is recommended to use the default channel bandwidth settings.